johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

 ### Scope

-- **In‑memory only** — no database or external persistence layer
+- **In‑memory only** — no database or external persistence layer.
-- **RESTful interface** — JSON over HTTP
+- **RESTful interface** — JSON over HTTP.
-- **Domain‑safe identity** — deterministic UUID mapping from user IDs
+- **Domain‑safe identity** — deterministic UUID mapping from user IDs.
-- **Thread‑safe operations** — per‑user isolation and synchronised mutations
+- **Thread‑safe operations** — per‑user isolation and synchronised mutations.
-- **Spec‑driven design** — all endpoints, DTOs, and behaviours align with the documented requirements
+- **Spec‑driven design** — all endpoints, DTOs, and behaviours align with the documented requirements.

 ### Key Features

-- Create and delete wish lists per user
+- Create and delete wish lists per user.
-- Add and remove items by ID or full payload
+- Add and remove items by ID or full payload.
-- Filter items by category (`ACCOMMODATION`, `ATTRACTION`, `EVENT`)
+- Filter items by category (`ACCOMMODATION`, `ATTRACTION`, `EVENT`).
-- Deduplicate items using full‑field equality
+- Deduplicate items using full‑field equality.
-- Structured logging for auditability
+- Structured logging for auditability.
-- Declarative validation for all inbound data
+- Declarative validation for all inbound data.
-- Comprehensive unit and integration tests
+- Comprehensive unit and integration tests.

 ### Intended Audience